raspberrypilearning/getting-started-web-dev/en/step_14.md

 + A CSS **class** is used to apply rules to HTML elements that have that class applied.
 For example `<section class="primary">` applies the primary class to a section element which means that the properties defined in rules with the `.primary` selector will be used.

 + A CSS file is often called a **style sheet**.

++ CSS can use **variables** to hold data about things that can change, like the font and font colours.
+Using variables makes it much quicker to change the styling of a whole page because you just change what is being held by the variable.

++ CSS allows you to create **animations**.
+This is where the style of an element changes from one style to another over a time period.
+Cool effects, like pulsing, can be made using CSS animations.